 The Company does not have access to certain inputs used by its lessors to calculate the rate implicit in its finance leases.
 As such, the Company utilized its estimated incremental borrowing rate for the discount rate applied to its finance leases.
 The original incremental borrowing rate used on finance leases was 7.5%.
-During February 2021, the Company exercised the lease purchase option for certain finance leases.
+During February 2021, the Company exercised the lease purchase option for certain finance leases that had expired and entered into a lease modification agreement with its existing lessor for certain other finance leases.
 The modification resulted in an increase in the remaining lease term of between 24 and 48 months as well as a decrease in the monthly payments associated with the respective modified leases.
 The incremental borrowing rate used on the modified leases was 6.5%.
 The lease modification had an immaterial impact on the Company's condensed consolidated financial statements.